 The One-Day Intensive is open to all continuing faculty intending to apply to the 2019 competition, and to Postdoctoral Fellows eligible to apply via the University of Alberta (confirm with the RSO whether you are eligible).
 Postdoctoral fellows being written into a proposal's research team may accompany the project's PI.

-Registration required: (Use this link.
+Registration limited.
+An application is required: (Use this link.
 You must be logged in with your CCID to activate).